hemachandhran/Open-Source-ASIC-Design-RTL-to-GDSII/WEEK 1/Phase 4/README.md

 ### Finding

-During Clock Tree Synthesis, OpenROAD constructs a clock distribution network based on an H-Tree style topology.
+During Clock Tree Synthesis, OpenROAD constructs a clock distribution network based on H-tree topology and various different algorithms.
 The inserted buffers are strategically positioned throughout the layout so that the clock signal reaches all sequential elements with minimal skew and balanced delay.

 Each clock buffer acts as an intermediate driver, dividing the clock load into smaller branches and reducing excessive fanout on any single clock net.